goneri/kitchen-mincer/doc/source/index.rst

 Marmite definition
 ==================

 The marmite describes the application, where it should be deployed and validated.
+The marmite version is the current git commit.
+In the future version may be a more elaborated schema which would combine the recent tag and current commit (i.e: the output of `git describe`) to allow different releases channel (i.e: stable/testing/experimental).

 The medias
 ----------